AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Experimental Setup

-\item \textbf{PointWorld.} Implemented four AtomWorld-analygous action types - \texttt{move, move towards, insert\_between, rotate\_around}.
+\item \textbf{Pure coordinate test.} Implemented four AtomWorld-analogous action types: \texttt{move, move towards, insert\_between, rotate\_around}.
 Only two points are implemented in one sample, to make the task more fundamental.
 For each action, 250 samples were tested on Deepseek V3, and 50 samples on Gemini 2.5 Pro.
 This relatively limited test sample was enough to indicate the pattern of task difficulty in AtomWorld.

 \item \textbf{CIF-Repair and CIF-Gen.} 22 generated samples for CIF-Repair and 20 manually-labelled samples for CIF-Gen across all LLMs used in AtomWorld.
 We used only a small scale of tests to isolate the LLM's understanding of CIF syntax and material structure representation from the demands of AtomWorld tasks. \item \textbf{CCS.} 600 crystal structure descriptions and their corresponding corrupted versions were generated using Robocrystallographer.
 As only open-source models (Llama-3 70B and Qwen3 series) were tested, the full dataset could be evaluated without the cost constraints of closed-source APIs.
-This dataset serves to isolate a picture of each model's latent understanding of crystal structures in natural language. \item \textbf{StructProp.} 209 manually-labelled structures are collected according to Strukturbericht type \citep{MEHL2017S1}.
+This dataset serves to isolate a picture of each model's latent understanding of crystal structures in natural language. \item \textbf{StructProp.} 209 manually-labelled structures are collected according to Strukturbericht type \citep{mehl_aflow_2017}.
 Due to the testing cost of DFT calculation pipelines, we choose 10 samples to test - for each LLM used in AtomWorld, for each property (band gap and bulk modulus).
-This was enough to give an indication of how effective LLMs could be for hypothesis-driven CIF modification. \end{enumerate}
+This was enough to give an indication of how effective LLMs could be for hypothesis-driven CIF modification. \end{itemize}